paulanthonywilson/fedecks_client/README.md

 ### Use it.

 Send messages up the connection with `c:FedecksClient.send/1` and `c:FedecksClient.send_raw/1`.
 Subscribe your process to messages received from the server with `c:FedecksClient.subscribe/0`.
+See `c:FedecksClient.subscribe/0` for a list of messages you can expect.

 ## Behind the curtain